 If You Do Split Pills

 - Keep it clean.
-Always wash your hands first.
-Wash the pill splitter thoroughly after you’ve done your splitting.
+Always wash your hands first, and wash the pill splitter thoroughly after each use.

 - Ask your pharmacist for advice.
 Some pills may lose strength when their insides are exposed to heat or humidity.

 - Don't split your entire prescription at once.
 Instead, split one pill at a time.